Video Notes

 Functions with no returns

-Not every function will return a value.
+Not every function has to explicitly return a value.
 For example, the following function can be used to save a data file and output a confirmation message to the console.
-No particular value is returned:
+In this case, the function has a side effect (the file being saved and the confirmation message), but no value is explicitly returned.

 save_to_cwd <- function(data, filename) {